Sometimes I write things about The Bible. I love the book and enjoy studying it daily. The Bible has helped me in many areas of my life.

 What I Learned Through That Parable

-I learned through that parable it’s better to take a risk than not to try at all.
+I learned from that parable it’s better to take a risk than not to try at all.
 There is really nothing to be afraid of if you give it your best shot.

-We have something inside of us that we are good at.
+We all have skills in many areas.
 A lot of us help each other out with whatever we can.

 Let’s look at Bessie Coleman.
 She was the first black woman to earn a pilot license and stage public flights in the US.

-In 1916 was when her dream of becoming a pilot began.
+In 1916 was when Bessie dream of becoming a pilot began.
 She heard stories of pilots coming home from WWI.